TABLE OF CONTENTS

 Individual insurance may turn out to be more affordable if you and your spouse or other family members have widely different medical needs.
 With good health, you could choose a policy with lower monthly premiums at the expense of higher annual deductibles.
 If you have a chronic condition or a disability, then a policy with more comprehensive benefits, higher monthly premiums, but lower annual deductibles may be a better choice.

-There are several types of health insurance plans available:
+There are three types of insurance plans that you can select.

-When shopping for family insurance plans, you will need to consider the health needs of each family member.
+When shopping for family insurance plans, you’ll need to consider the health needs of each family member.
 Do you or your spouse suffer from a chronic illness that requires a higher level of medical expense?
-Or does one of your children have special health needs?
+Does one of your children have special health needs?
 It’s important to balance individual needs to ensure each person has adequate coverage while minimizing premiums, deductibles, and copays.
 Consider separate policies based on coverage needs.

-Health Insurance Marketplace plans are divided into four tiers: bronze, silver, gold, and platinum.
+Health Insurance Marketplace plans are divided into four tiers: Bronze, Silver, Gold, and Platinum.
 Individual plans are assigned to specific tiers based on premiums, copays, and annual deductibles.
-Bronze plans cost less but have fewer benefits than gold plans.
-Each plan offers the same basic benefits, but the value and coverage level differ according to the tier.
+If you’re looking for cheap health insurance, Bronze plans cost less but have fewer benefits than Gold plans.
+Each plan offers the same basic benefits, but the value and coverage level differ according to the tier:

 All plans offer certain preventive care services, and most provide network discounts even before you meet your deductible.
 Average health insurance premiums in Mississippi have dropped steadily since 2018.

 Mississippi Medicaid provides medical insurance based on your medical needs and income.
-Families with children may qualify for the Children’s Health Insurance Program.
+Families with children may qualify for the Children’s Health Insurance Program (CHIP).

 Medicaid in Mississippi helps pay for medical services if you have low income and belong to at least one of these categories:

 Eligibility for the Medicaid program depends on annual household income and your family size.
-In 2021, Mississippi’s annual income limits before taxes are $17,131 for a single person and $23,169 for a couple.
-You can only qualify for Medicaid in Mississippi if you’re a state resident and a U.S. citizen or legal permanent resident.
+In 2023, Mississippi’s annual income limits before taxes are $18,075 for a single person and $24,353 for a couple.
+You can only qualify for Medicaid in Mississippi if you’re a state resident and a United States citizen or legal permanent resident.
 You can check your eligibility and apply for Medicaid through the Mississippi Division of Medicaid or HealthCare.gov.
 You can also apply in person at one of the 30 regional offices located throughout the state.
 Medicaid provides coverage for essential services, including:

 The CHIP program covers children 19 and younger who are ineligible for Medicaid and have no health insurance.
 Eligibility is based on family income, which may not exceed 209% of the federal poverty level.